 Steps to Remove the Chocolate:

-- Allow any clumps of chocolate to harden, then scrape away as much as possible using a spoon or dull knife.
+- If the stain is fresh, allow any clumps of chocolate to harden, then scrape away as much as possible using a spoon or dull knife.
+You can speed up this process by putting the item in the freezer or rubbing the back of the fabric behind the stain with a piece of ice.

-- Apply a stain treatment to the stained area.
+- Apply a stain treatment to both the front and back of the stained area.
 Any of the above products will work fine.

 - Allow the application to soak for several minutes.

-- If the stain is large or ground into the fabric, allow the stained area to soak in a bowl filled with cold water and one of the detergents/soaps from the list above.
+- If the stain is large or ground into the fabric, allow the stained area to soak in a bowl filled with cold water and one of the detergents/soaps from the list above for an hour.

 - Launder as usual with cold water.
 Avoid using warm or hot water as this can set the stain.